shubham1810/opencv_paint/README.md

-few changes to be made soon
+few changes to be made soon...more soon...